-We pride ourselves on a high level of allergy awareness and have a number of processes and procedures in place to manage allergies and anaphylaxis, so your child can take part in activities to their full potential.
+We pride ourselves on a high level of allergy awareness and have several processes and procedures in place to manage allergies and anaphylaxis.

-We complete anaphylaxis training every two years and are experienced in identifying and managing anaphylaxis.
+We complete anaphylaxis training annually and are experienced in identifying and managing anaphylaxis.

-We require medical information and consent forms to be completed and returned prior to your child’s stay.
+We require online medical information and consent forms to be completed and returned prior to you or your child’s stay.

-Children with severe food allergies wear an identifying red wristband at all times during their stay.
+Guests with food allergies always wear an identifying red wristband during their stay so that we can easily identify them to ensure their safety

-If you have any concerns regarding your child’s stay, we encourage you to call and speak to our staff or even visit the Centre prior to their stay.
+If you have any concerns regarding your child’s stay, we encourage you to contact us or even visit the centre before your stay.
 Our goal is to ensure you feel comfortable about your child’s stay at camp.

 Frequently Asked Questions